-Where can I watch the Premier League in Canada?
+Where can I watch the September 16, 2022, Orioles-Blue Jays game in Canada?

-Find out where the Friday night Detroit-Toronto game will be available to stream in Canada.
+Here's where the Friday night Baltimore–Toronto game will be available to stream in Canada.

 We use affiliate links to help support the costs of hosting this website.
 If you make a purchase or sign up for a service using these links, we may earn an affiliate commission.
 Learn more here.

-After a strong restart to their season after the All Star Game, the Toronto Blue Jays will continue their 2022 Major League Baseball (MLB) schedule with a homestand against the Detroit Tigers from Thursday to Sunday, July 28–31, 2022.
+The Toronto Blue Jays will continue their 2022 Major League Baseball (MLB) campaign with a series hosting the Baltimore Orioles at Rogers Centre (SkyDome) from Friday, September 16 to Sunday, September 18, 2022.

-However, viewers in Canada should be aware that the Tigers–Jays game on Friday, July 29, 2022, with first pitch scheduled for 7:07 p.m.
+However, viewers in Canada should be aware that the Orioles–Jays game on Friday, September 16, 2022, with first pitch scheduled for 7:07 p.m.
 ET / 4:07 p.m.
-PT, will not be broadcast on Sportsnet.
+PT, will not be broadcast on Sportsnet, the team's usual broadcast home.

-Despite the games being branded as "Apple TV+" games, there is no subscription required (for now) to the Apple TV+ service in order to watch these exclusive games.
-Apple's initial announcements led us to believe that this might be phased out midway through the 2022 season, but so far, the company has continued to make all games free to watch, and it looks like this will remain the case at least through the end of August.
-That said, it remains very possible that games will be pulled behind the Apple TV+ paywall in future years.
+Despite the games being branded as "Apple TV+" games, there is no subscription required (for now) to the Apple TV+ service in order to watch these exclusive games, and this will remain the case through the end of the 2022 Major League Baseball season (Apple's rights do not include any postseason games).
+That said, it remains very possible that games will be pulled behind the Apple TV+ paywall in 2023.

-For this July 29 game, the only requirements are that:
+For this game on September 14, the only requirements are that:

 Throughout the 162-game regular season, the vast majority of games featuring the Toronto Blue Jays – as the only MLB franchise in Canada – air across the country on the various channels of Sportsnet, the Canadian sports broadcaster owned by Rogers Communications, as is the Blue Jays franchise itself.
 (These games are also available to stream for subscribers via Sportsnet Now.)